 For poisons on the skin

 Rinse the skin with a large amount of water for at least 10 minutes.
 Remove contaminated clothing and apply topical ointments if necessary.

 Get out of the contaminated area and get fresh air as soon as possible.

-For severe poisoning symptoms, call your local Poison Control Centre or Emergency services immediately.
+Call your local Poison Control Centre or Emergency services immediately for severe poisoning symptoms.

 While poison control or emergency services is on their way, perform First Aid to help the victim.